henrybear327/Proton-API-Bridge/README.md

 Moving files and folders are [features](https://github.com/rclone/rclone/blob/51a468b2bae4ca8e21760435211623a8199a9167/fs/features.go#L25)

+- [ ] Figure out the bottleneck by doing some profiling
 - [ ] Folder
     - [ ] (Feature) Update (force overwrite)
     - [ ] (Feature) Move